With Anthos clusters on bare metal, you can define four types of clusters:

-Notice that Anthos clusters on bare metal has given the service an external IP address.
+Anthos clusters on bare metal gives the service an external IP address.

 The output is a hello world message:

-This quickstart creates a simple two-node hybrid cluster.
+The quickstart created a simple two-node hybrid cluster.
 If you want to create a high availability control plane, create a cluster that has three control plane nodes.

-For example, edit the config file shown above to add to additional nodes to the control
+For example, edit config file to add two additional nodes to the control plane:

-This quickstart creates a simple two-node hybrid cluster.
-The load balancer runs on the same node that runs the control plane.
+The quickstart created a simple two-node hybrid cluster.
+Thus, the load balancer runs on the same node that runs the control plane.

 If you want the load balancer to run in its own node pool, edit the